Holy Cross Catholic High School, Chorley: History

 The school started as separate boys and girls only schools.
 St Augustines was the boys school, while St Hildas was an all-girls school.
 Until 1999 the school still operated in the remnants of the 2 separate school buildings joined by a pathway.

 The Chorley East Link Road (B5252) was opened to the public during the afternoon of 22 November 2007, and the spur up to the school was opened for use on 23 November 2007, the following morning.

 Inspections

-The school was judged "good" by Ofsted in October 2017, and "outstanding" by the Archdiocese of Liverpool in March 2019.
+The school was judged "outstanding" by Ofsted in October 2017, and "outstanding" by the Archdiocese of Liverpool in March 2019.

 Academics

-The school received a grant of £132,921 from the Big Lottery Fund in July 2006 as part of an initiative by the Fund to boost school sports programmes.
+The school received a grant of £132,921,000 from the Big Lottery Fund in July 2006 as part of an initiative by the Fund to boost school sports programmes.
 This grant was for a programme of eight activities, including one aimed at increasing girls' interest in sport, by introducing aerobics, dance and cheer-leading.